E-r-1-c/networking-labs/04-network-security/01-acl-traffic-filtering/README.md

 ## Overview

-This lab demonstrates how standard and extended IPv4 access control lists control traffic between networks.
+This lab demonstrates how standard and extended IPv4 access control lists control traffic between multiple client networks and a protected server network.

+HR, IT, and Guest devices connect through separate VLANs.
+R1 provides inter-VLAN routing and connects the client networks to a server running HTTP, HTTPS, and FTP services.

-A router connects HR, IT, Guest, and Server networks.
-A standard ACL blocks Guest traffic from reaching HR, while an extended ACL controls which HTTP, HTTPS, FTP, and ICMP traffic each client network can send to the server.
+A standard ACL prevents Guest devices from reaching the HR network.
+An extended ACL allows each client network to access only the approved services on the server.

 ---

 ## Objectives

-- Configure a standard IPv4 ACL
-- Configure an extended IPv4 ACL
+- Configure standard and extended IPv4 ACLs
-- Filter traffic by source and destination
+- Match traffic using source and destination addresses
-- Filter traffic by protocol and port
+- Filter traffic by protocol and TCP port
 - Apply ACLs in the correct direction
+- Demonstrate standard ACL placement
+- Verify ACL configuration and interface attachment
 - Verify permitted and denied traffic
-- Check ACL match counters
+- Inspect ACL match counters
+- Demonstrate first-match and implicit deny behavior
-- Test ACL placement and rule order
+- Test failure and recovery after ACL mistakes

 ---